Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Introduction

+A consequence of our main result is a classification of embedded degenerations of smooth Fano threefolds to Gorenstein toric Fano threefolds of degree at most twelve.
+Indeed, let $V$ be a general smooth Fano threefold of degree $d\leq 12$ with very ample anticanonical divisor, and $X\in \tft_d$.
+Then $V$ has an embedded degeneration to $X$ if and only if $[X]$ lies on the same irreducible component of $\hilb_d$ as $[V]$.

 Toric degenerations are connected to mirror symmetry through the ansatz of \emph{extremal Laurent polynomials}, see \cite{przyjalkowski:09a}.
 The quantum cohomology of a smooth Fano variety $V$ of dimension $n$ is conjecturally related to the Picard-Fuchs operator of a pencil $f\colon Y\to \CC$ called a (weak) Landau--Ginzburg model for $V$.
 The extremal Laurent polynomial ansatz conjectures that one should be able to take $Y=(\CC^*)^n$, that is, $f$ is a Laurent polynomial.
 Furthermore, denoting the Newton polytope of $f$ by $\Delta_f$, it is expected that if $f$ gives a Landau--Ginzburg model for $V$, then $V$ degenerates to the toric variety whose moment polytope is dual to $\Delta_f^*$.
 Conversely, for any Fano toric variety $X$ with mild singularities smoothing to $V$, one expects to be able to find a Landau--Ginzburg model for $V$ in the form of a Laurent polynomial $f$ with $\Delta_f$ dual to the moment polytope of $X$.
+T.~Coates, A.~Corti, S.~Galkin, V.~Golyshev, and A.~Kasprzyk outline a program using these ideas to classify smooth Fano varieties in \cite{coates:fano}.

 In \cite{przyjalkowski:09a}, V.~Przyjalkowski showed that for every smooth Fano threefold $V$ of Picard rank one, there is in fact a Laurent polynomial giving a weak Landau--Ginzburg model for $V$.
-Furthermore, in \cite{ilten:11b}, Przyjalkowski, J.~Lewis, and the second author of the present paper showed that these Laurent polynomials are related to toric degenerations in the above sense.
-In an ongoing project, T.~Coates, A.~Corti, S.~Galkin, V.~Golyshev, and A.~Kasprzyk are working on extending Przyjalkowski's result to Fano threefolds of higher Picard rank, as well as higher dimensions \cite{fanosearch}.
-It should thus be informative to try and match up our toric degenerations with the extremal Laurent polynomials they have found.
+Furthermore, in \cite{ilten:11b}, V.~Przyjalkowski, J.~Lewis, and the second author of the present paper showed that these Laurent polynomials are related to toric degenerations in the above sense.
+T.~Coates, A.~Corti, S.~Galkin, and A.~Kasprzyk have extended Przyjalkowski's result to Fano threefolds of higher Picard rank in \cite{coates:quantum}.
+Matching up our toric degenerations with the extremal Laurent polynomials they have found would provide evidence that the existence of an extremal Laurent polynomial is coupled to the existence of a toric degeneration.

 Motivated by similar considerations, S.~Galkin classified all degenerations of smooth Fano threefolds to Fano toric varieties with at most \emph{terminal} Gorenstein singularities in \cite{galkin:07a}.
 This situation is however significantly different than the present one.
 Indeed, any Fano threefold with at most terminal Gorenstein singularities has a unique smoothing.
 This is no longer true if we relax the condition that the singularities be terminal; smoothings need not exist, and if they do, need not be unique.